shekelyan/sampleiterator/README.md

   - hot<->cold swaps (swapping the cards at a hot and a cold position).
 - The shuffling algorithm at the end does only:
   - cold<->cold swaps (swapping the cards at two cold positions)
+- As we go from lower positions to higher positions:
+  - after we visit position *i* we never revisit or swap with positions smaller than *i*
+  - that means once we swap a card into position *i*, it will stay there!
-- That means once a card is swapped from a cold into a hot position, that card will stay in that hot position and be selected for our random subset!
+  - that also means once a card is swapped from a cold into a hot position, that card will stay in that hot position and be selected for our random subset!

 Each card can therefore only take one of the following paths through the shuffling: